 Will the registration loan end up being close to the amount that online title loans offer?
 Actually, they are usually a bit smaller because of the simple fact that the title is not clean (i.e. the vehicle is unable to be used as traditional collateral).

 Can you apply for a title loan online or in-person?

 As the title above asked, do you have to do an in-person meeting in order to obtain any type of car title loan?
 The answer is both yes and no, or more of an either-or answer.
 There are many lenders that allow you to submit your details through an online application process.
 You may also find some with storefronts that will walk you through the application.
 As an example, you can apply directly for an title loan in Arizona.
 Or you can walk into any of our Phoenix or Flagstaff locations.

-Once approved, most will be able to wire the funds or you can head back to a storefront and collect the cash or cashier’s check.
+Once approved, most title loan companies will wire the funds or you can head back to a storefront and collect the cash or cashier’s check.
 There is not a requirement for anything other than a financial evaluation and a look at the value of the vehicle offered.
 Right now, Arizona is the only state that promotes the registration loan concept as an alternative to a payday loan or car title loan.
 This is because it is one of the few states where payday options are not allowed.
 With state laws changing, and payday lenders decreasing, it will be interesting to see if Arizona changes its position or if the registration loan model begins to appear in other states.